DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - note that subjects can be users, programs, processes, services, computers, or anything else that can access a resource (OSG-9 Chpts 8, 13)
 - 2.4.2 Data Collection
   - One of the easiest ways of preventing the loss of data is to simply not collect it
   - **Data Collection Guideline**: if the data doesn't have a clear purpose for use, don't collect it, and don't store it; this is why many privacy regulations mention limiting data collection.
 Providing consent, or agreeing to data collection and use, is important in many data collection scenarios and may be required by law.
+A best practice when collecting customer data is to limit the amount of data collected to only what is needed. (minimization)
 - 2.4.3 Data location
   - **Data Location**: in this context, refers to the location of data backups or data copies
   - If a company's system is on-prem, keeps data on-site, but regularly backups up data, best practice is to keep a backup copy on site and backup copy off-site